cotodevel/snemulds/README.md

 	Right after uncheck this option before reloading other games or shutting down console.
 This ensures your savefile is kept safely.

 Screen Sync (Vblank Enabled / Vblank Disabled):
-	- If the game runs too slow for you, disable vblank.
-The default and recommended setting is enabled Vblank for most games otherwise these will run too fast becoming unplayable.
+	- If the game is running too fast, enable Vblank.
+Some specific games will need Vblank disabled.
+	Vblank fast forces the emulator to draw a whole frame, preventing frameskips, but won't slow down to sync to NDS Vblank interrupts. (fixes TWL mode to match NTR mode rendering speed)
+	Vblank full forces the emulator + NDS Vblank interrupt to draw a whole frame, preventing frameskips.
+Cause massive slowdown, even more in TWL mode due to ARM9i Vblank bug, but required for some games.

+	Recommended setting is Vblank fast to get a smooth framerate while fast rendering.
 TWL Mode:
 	-SnemulDS TWL mode has extended memory (16MB), so hacks like Megaman X3 Zero Project are supported and known to work.
 (TGDS1.65 branch)